Takaovi/BatchStealer/README.md

 # How to use

-⚠️ Windows 10 build 17063, or later (*cURL* is included)
+### ⚠️ Windows 10 build 17063, or later (*cURL* is included)

-1. Change the webhook to yours
+1. Change the webhook to yours.
-2. Remove fail-safes ("goto xxx")
+2. Remove the fail-safes. ("goto xxx")
-3. Run the batch file
+3. Run the batch file.

 ### Get rid of the comments
 * Do a regex search on notepad++, match `^::.*\n` and replace with nothing.